alicechang29/what-i-learned/notes/My Learnings/Debugging Process.md

 	1. use insomnia to make a request to backend
 		1. if the error is there, then can rule out the frontend
 	2. when rendering a template, send all the values to visibly see things
-4. talk out the problem, how to explain the problem to someone news
+4. talk out the problem, how to explain the problem to someone new
 5. go outside, make a drawing
 6. once you "find the bug", determine if it was ACTUALLY the bug
 	1. did i save the file